 The academic search for RQ1 yielded 2356 unique returns and for RQ2, 3641 unique returns (the search for RQ2 was limited for the last 5 years, 2015-2020).
+In the July 2020 update, 73 additional articles were identified for RQ1 and 99 articles for RQ2.
+In addition, seven articles on RQ1 and one article on RQ2 were identified in the grey literature search.
+In the August update, 102 additional returns for RQ1 and 131 for RQ2 were identified.
 The records were title and abstract screened separately by two independent reviewers.
-Abstract screening reduced the number of included papers to n = 79 (for RQ1) and n = 332 (for RQ2).
+From the initial search, abstract screening reduced the number of included papers to n = 79 (for RQ1) and n = 332 (for RQ2).
 Full text articles were screened independently by several reviewers.
+The included articles are currently being synthesized and will be included in future drafts of this report.